 The International Field Schools of Underwater Archaeology - San Vito 2019

-The San Vito lo Capo International Field Schools of Underwater Archaeology will be taking place between the 10th and the 23rd of June and between the 2nd and the 22nd of September.
+The San Vito lo Capo International Field Schools will take place between the 10th and the 23rd of June and between the 2nd and the 22nd of September.

 The school is part of the San Vito lo Capo Underwater Project, which is currently working on the mapping of the archaeological material deposited on the seabed of San Vito’s bay.
 A number of sites and shipwrecks dating to Roman, late antique, and medieval periods have been identified in the area in the last few years.

 All school activities take place under the supervision of professional archaeologists, and the course is especially aimed at students and graduates in archaeology, architecture, marine biology, and geology.
 However, specialists or amateurs interested in participating in order to increase their work experience and knowledge of underwater archaeological sites are also welcome.

 The course provides the "Archaeology Diver" certification, issued under the training standards of WASE.

 The course will include daily lectures aimed at offering an overview of the complex field of maritime archaeology and of the methodological background used in both excavation and research.

 Examples of the topics covered in the lectures will include: